rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Complete Setup of External Secrets in Kubernetes

-This section will cover the complete setup process, including storing the service account key, configuring the Secret Store, and creating an External Secret resource.
+Now that the service account is set up, we’ll proceed to storing the JSON key in Kubernetes, configuring the Secret Store, and setting up External Secrets.

 #### Storing GCP Service Account Key as a Kubernetes Secret

-The JSON key generated earlier needs to be stored securely in Kubernetes as a secret, which will be used by the External Secret Operator (ESO) to authenticate with GCP.
+The GCP service account credentials (the JSON file generated earlier) need to be stored securely in Kubernetes as a secret.

 **YAML File**: `gcpsm-secret.yaml`